Frequently Asked Questions

 1. What is the Michigan Parks on the Air Meetup?

-The Michigan Parks on the Air Meetup is a gathering of amateur radio enthusiasts who come together to share their experiences, operate portable radio stations, and enjoy the natural beauty of Sleepy Hollow State Park.
+The Michigan Parks on the Air Meetup is a gathering of amateur radio enthusiasts who come together to share their experiences, operate portable radio stations, and enjoy the natural beauty of the Park.

 2. Will there be a formal agenda for the Meetup?

 The Michigan Parks on the Air Meetup is intended to be a casual and flexible gathering for amateur radio operators.
-Our main goal is to provide a relaxed environment where participants can operate, meet, and interact freely while enjoying the amenities of Sleepy Hollow State Park and the surrounding area.
-The event is designed to be open-ended, allowing attendees to come and go as they please.
+Our main goal is to provide a relaxed environment where participants can operate, meet, and interact freely while enjoying the amenities of Fort Custer State Recreation Area.

 3. When and where will the event take place?